chineseballer06/Stock-Analysis/README.md

 - Look at other time series models such as ARIMA models
 - Explore current data with moving average charts
 - Research/experiment with different ranges of historical data to use (10, 5, 3 years)
+- Combining other data(economical and social) along with deep learning